 Authors who choose to have the editing, book design and layout, and/or cover design done elsewhere, should use great caution in selecting these people.
 Designers should have professional experience in book design, and we require that your book be copy edited — preferably by several people with some literary experience — and that at least one of those people should not be a personal friend or relative.

 Each of these aspects of production can ultimately have a great impact on the readability — and success — of your book.

 Your income from your book

-All royalties from sales of your book will are paid by CreateSpace and go direction to you.
+All royalties from sales of your book will are paid by KDP and go direction to the author.
 Peace Corps Writers will not share in your royalties.
 You will receive 40–80% of the retail sale of your book from the CreateSpace, depending on the distribution channels you choose through which sales are made.
-Distribution channels include: Amazon.com, CreateSpace Estore that has a customizable sales page that allows authors sell directly to customers), and other book outlets.

 If you are interested in participating in this special publishing venture, please email Marian at at firstname.lastname@example.org.

 How to Write A Novel in 100 Days by John Coyne (Ethiopia 1962–62).
 Even if you don’t want to finish writing your book in 100 days, or even if it’s not a novel, this book has lots of writing and editing tips, and encouragement for any book author; and “How to Publish“ with hints and encouragement on publishing your book, and “Self-published Quality Format” to get an idea about what “designing a book” really entails, both by Larry Lihosit (Honduras 1975–77).